-- answer any questions relating to the water services provider; - make books of account, records or other documents relating to the water services provider available for inspection; or - meet with the Commissioner's representative and produce for examination any documents relating to the water services provider.
+- make books of account, records or other documents relating to the water services provider available for inspection; or - meet with the Commissioner's representative and produce for examination any documents relating to the water services provider.

-A person who wilfully and without just cause refuses or neglects to furnish, produce or make available any document or thing, or reply to or answer truly and fully any questions requested by SARS is guilty of an offence and on conviction is subject to a fine or imprisonment for a period not exceeding two years.
+A person who wilfully and without just cause refuses or neglects to furnish, produce or make available any document or thing, or reply to or answer truly and fully any questions requested by SARS is guilty of an offence and on conviction is subject to a fine or imprisonment for a period not exceeding two years.145

-8.2 Changes in registered particulars
+9.2.
+Changes in registered particulars

 A water services provider must inform SARS of changes in its registered particulars to ensure that SARS has the most accurate and current information.
-A water services provider must communicate to SARS any change of postal, physical or electronic addresses, representative taxpayer, and banking particulars.
+A water services provider must communicate to SARS any change of postal, physical, or electronic addresses, representative taxpayer, 146 and banking particulars.
+147

-A person who wilfully and without just cause refuses or neglects to notify SARS of a change in registered particulars is guilty of an offence and on conviction is subject to a fine or imprisonment for a period not exceeding two years.
+A person who wilfully and without just cause refuses or neglects to notify SARS of a change in registered particulars is guilty of an offence and on conviction is subject to a fine or imprisonment for a period not exceeding two years.148